n.b the purpose of this initiative is to assist students to remain creative and connected during current COVID-19 restrictions.

-For all Theatre Board applications please note the 2018 meeting dates:
+For all other Theatre Board applications please note the 2020 meeting dates:

 These are not the application deadlines.
 Applications will need to be submitted well before each meeting – no later than 10 days prior to the meeting.